thencc/algonautjs/README.md

 <details open>
 <summary><h3>🛸 atomic txn example ↕</h3></summary>

+> A powerful feature of the Algorand chain is the ability to group transactions together and run them as one [atomic transactions](https://developer.algorand.org/docs/get-details/atomic_transfers/).
 ```js
 // the logic in the 2nd txn's smart contract requires that the first txn in this atomic transaction is a payment txn to a specific address in order for the second txn to succeed.
 // - to interact w app/smart contracts you must include the app id in the optionalFields.applications array.